 When a child loses a parent to incarceration, he or she may experience disruption in their emotional health and well-being.
 As a result, mental health services are a critical component of our program model.

-Mental health services are provided on-site, 6-days a week by a team of psychiatrists, social workers and creative arts therapists on-site at our Article 31 Outpatient Clinic.
+Mental health services are provided on-site, 6-days a week by a team of psychiatrists, social workers and creative arts therapists at our Article 31 Outpatient Clinic.

 Children enrolled in our after-school program and their families are automatically eligible to receive mental health services through our wellness center, which include evidence-informed clinical interventions through the following modalities: